Diversity Week celebrates our commitment to creating an inclusive and connected university community that embraces our diversity on campus.

 About Diversity Week

-Diversity week will be held 19-23 March 2018 to coincide with the United Nations Day for the Elimination of Racial Discrimination and Harmony Day on 21 March 2018.
+Diversity week will be held 18-22 March 2019 to coincide with the United Nations Day for the Elimination of Racial Discrimination (2019 theme: Mitigating and countering rising nationalist populism and extreme supremacist ideologies) and Harmony Day on 21 March 2019.

-The theme for Diversity Week 2018 is Proud to Belong.
+The state-wide theme for Diversity Week is Proud to belong - Your Generation Your Stories.

 Come along to celebrate our talented community and help create an environment where everyone is proud to belong.